 At the spiritual level, it can allow you to embrace the meaning of oneness with the universe and experience the unity of body, mind and spirit.

-Master Instructor Cindy Kienitz has trained in Chinese Internal Arts including Shaolin Kung Fu, Qigong, Chinese Yoga, and Tai Chi Chuan for forty years.
-She has trained directly with Master Kany Chin, Master Hua Ching Ni and Dr. Maoshing Ni.
+Master Instructor Cindy Kienitz has trained in Chinese Internal Arts including Shaolin Kung Fu, Qigong, Chinese Yoga, and Tai Chi Chuan for over forty years.
+She has trained directly with Master Hua Ching Ni, Dr. Maoshing Ni and Master Kany Chin.

-Cindy Founded and Directed the Center for Taoist Arts in Atlanta, GA.
-The Center, one of the largest schools of its type on the East Coast, was chosen the best Tai Chi School in the Atlanta area for three years running.
-Additionally, Cindy was the head instructor of the Tai Chi/Yoga Program at the Sandestin Resort Health Club in Destin, FL.
+For seven years Cindy was the Director for The Center for Taoist Arts which she co founded in Atlanta, Georgia.
+The Center was one of the largest schools of its type on the East Coast and was chosen the best Tai Chi School in the Atlanta area.
+Cindy was also the head instructor of the Qigong/Yoga and Senior Tai Chi Program at the Sandestin Resort Health Club in Destin, Florida for five years.

-Cindy has presented numerous seminars in the Southeast on Chinese internal arts, stress reduction and wellness, natural cooking and women’s health.
-For seminar information or Qigong training Cindy can be contacted at: email@example.com
+Cindy has presented numerous classes and seminars on Chinese internal arts, meditation, stress reduction and wellness, Taoist nutrition and natural cooking.
+For information on classes or workshops Cindy can be contacted at: (772)-217-0929

 Jade Dragon Qigong Instructional DVD